 Caladesi Island has long been one of our favorite family-friendly beaches in Tampa Bay and it’s among the beaches we always recommend first when people ask where to take their kids to the beach.

-So it was no surprise to us when Dr. Beach included Caladesi Island State Park in his 2022 list of Top 10 Best Beaches in America –-with our local beach coming in second place behind Ocracoke Lifeguarded Beach in the Outer Banks of North Carolina.
+So it was no surprise to us when Dr. Beach included Caladesi Island State Park in his 2023 list of Top 10 Best Beaches in America –-with our local beach coming in fourth place.
+St. George Island State Park in the Florida panhandle took the top spot this year.

 It’s a tough competition to make the Top 10 List of Best Beaches in America.
 Dr. Beach, whose real name is Dr. Stephen Leatherman, judges the beaches using 50 different criteria from the quality of the sand, water temperature, noise, and safety records.